4geit-tool/4i/README.md

 However it is hoped to build a module hosting platform in a near future according to the following roadmap:

 1. Several primitive modules will be released such as programming languages (c++, python, html, ...) easier and high and low level development framework (django, flask, boost, ...).
+2. A documention generator for libraries and modules will be integrated to ease the user adaptation.
+3. A test and behavior driven development process will be added as part of the modules protocol.
-2. A module hosting platform that will enable users to pull-push modules, to extend modules based on other modules and share them with others.
+4. A module hosting platform that will enable users to pull-push modules, to extend modules based on other modules and share them with others.
-3. A project hosting platform to assemble modules, host projects and deploy them.
+5. A project hosting platform to assemble modules, host projects and deploy them.

 ## Going further